ThamiM20/WorkFlowLab-Template/docs/final-payment-removal-report.md

 ## Next Steps

-With the payment feature removal complete, the MkSaaS template is now ready for the next phase of development:
+With the payment feature removal complete, the WorkflowLab template is now ready for the next phase of development:

 1. **Story 1.2: Set up Development Environment** - Configure Next.js frontend and prepare for Strapi integration
 2. **Story 2.1: Set up Strapi CMS** - Implement the content management system